 Here are a few ways you can use a Marcus unsecured loan:

 Debt consolidation – Streamline the bills you already have.
 Instead of numerous payments, with Marcus you could have just one recurring monthly payment and a fixed interest rate.

-Credit Card Consolidation – Get out of the cycle of high-interest credit card debt.
-You could consolidate your debt into a single loan with a lower fixed rate.
+Credit Card Consolidation – For creditworthy borrowers, a credit card consolidation loan could be an alternative to higher-interest credit card debt: You could consolidate your debt into a single loan with a lower fixed rate.

 Home Improvement – A home improvement loan is an unsecured loan that you can use for home improvements, repairs, remodels and renovations.

 Vacations – Fund your dream getaway with a Marcus unsecured loan.

 Weddings and Engagement Rings – An unsecured loan can help cover your venue, decorations, honeymoon or almost anything else that comes along with wedding planning